50 Health Benefits of Using Turmeric to Supplement Your Diet

 If you want a great dietary supplement that you can easily incorporate into your daily health routine, look into the several ways you can use turmeric.
 It is included in many recipes, and is now available in drinks that are offered in health food stores.

-Here, we’ll define turmeric, discuss how it’s used, cover 50 benefits of this plant, and then profile seven products that you can use in your daily life that include turmeric.
+Here, we’ll define turmeric benefits.
+Discuss how it’s used.
+Cover 50 benefits of turmeric, and then profile seven products that you can use in your daily life that include this wonderful healthy plant.

 Let’s get to it.

 What Is Turmeric?

 The root of the turmeric plant is in the same botanical family as ginger, and is native to Asia.
 It is the ingredient in curry that creates a deep, yellow color.
 For thousands of years, this spice has been used for both culinary and medicinal purposes.